 2. What is STEAM

-STEAM or Science, Technology, Engineering, Art, Mathematics was born to include creativity, not necessarily, “art”. the ‘A’ in STEAM signifies all of the humanities, including ethics and societal impact.
+STEAM or Science, Technology, Engineering, Art, Mathematics was born to include creativity, not necessarily, “art”.
+The ‘A’ in STEAM includes all of the humanities, including ethics and societal impact.

 This holistic approach allows students to exercise both sides of their brain at the same time without overloading them.

 A common misconception is that the ‘A’ will dilute the science focus, but educators are learning that it supports it.